Regal Academy

 Regal Academy is an Italian animated series co-created by Iginio Straffi and Joanne Lee.
 The series was produced by the Rainbow studio, which at the time was co-owned by Straffi and Viacom.
-Viacom's Nickelodeon channels broadcast the series worldwide.
-Rai YoYo aired the series in Italy, and it premiered on Rai YoYo on May 22, 2016, and on Nickelodeon U.S. on August 13, 2016.
+It premiered on Rai YoYo in Italy on May 22, 2016, and on Nickelodeon and Nick Jr. internationally on August 13, 2016.

 The series is a comedic reimagining of a few fairy tale characters.
 It originated as a dark comedy concept called Twisted Fairy Tales that the Rainbow team designed in 2009.
 After several years of changes, the show was previewed in 2013, under the working title Royal Academy.

 Plot

 The series follows Rose, a teenage girl from Earth who discovers a key that leads to FairyTale Land, where fairy tales come to life.
 She ends up at a school called Regal Academy, where students learn how to become heroes.
 Rose finds out that she is the granddaughter of the school's headmistress Cinderella.
-Rose decides to enroll at Regal Academy and learn how to use magic while having adventures with her friends.
+Rose decides to enroll at Regal Academy and learn how to use magic while having adventures with her friends, battling her archrival Vicky and her cohorts, and uncovering the mysteries of her past.